jonocodes/blog/content/blog/2025-04-03-scamming-for-good.md

 If people want to be fooled into loving a bot, could a bot be directed as a force for good in their lives?

 Let’s create a bot that calls the elderly but talks them into doing good for themselves.
-Listening to their troubles, making uplifting conversations about the day, encouraging them to go outside and touch grass, etc.
+Sometimes they just need [someone to chat with](https://www.youtube.com/watch?v=JFIiqfeBzTU), listen to their troubles, make uplifting conversations about the day, or encourage them to go outside and touch grass.
+This may be generally helpful and improve their quality of life.

 ![Robocall](assets/robocall.webp)